TheExplosion3/DBDdict/README.md

 <hr></hr>

 <p>
   This is supposed to be a dictionary for Dead By Daylight's survivor items and addons, and it shows their effects on said items and addons.
+Includes safety for incorrect addons on certain items, safety for incorrect input, and just overall very well defended code.
+This definitely didn't extend the time to program this mess by at least 3-5 hours.
 </p>

-><h4>note: i was testing signed commits in the process of making this, most unsigned commits were from before or are from my chromebook </h4>
+><h4>note: i was testing signed commits in the process of making this, most unsigned commits were from before or are from my chromebook</h4>

 <hr></hr>